Building a Unified Component Library

 Forms

 React Hook Form as the standard, wrapping Radix primitives.
-One unified API for complex forms across all apps.
+One unified standard for complex forms across all apps.

 Styling